 It’s best to completely wash these products off your skin before stepping out of the shower just to be safe.

 Most commonly, these are your facial soaps or creams.
 Again, fragrances and preservatives in these products are often the cause.
-Interestingly, eye cosmetics are formulated carefully to minimize potential allergens and I rarely find them the culprit of an allergic eyelid dermatitis.
+Interestingly, eye cosmetics are formulated carefully to minimize potential allergens, and I rarely find them the culprit of an allergic eyelid dermatitis.
 The one exception is metal sensitive patients who can mount an allergic reaction to metal pigments in eye makeup.

-Examples include ingredients in many of the best anti-aging or acne treatment products such as tretinoin, glycolic acid, benzoyl peroxide and salicylic acid.
+Examples include ingredients in many of the best anti-aging or acne treatment products such as: tretinoin, glycolic acid, benzoyl peroxide, and salicylic acid.
 Typically with an irritant reaction on the eyelids, I see more of a skin redness and less scale, usually starting in the upper eyelid fold.
 The skin may split in the crease and the skin sensation is more likely described as a burn than an itch by patients.

-Treatment of eyelid dermatitis:
+Treatment of Eyelid Dermatitis:

 Treatment starts with identifying the cause and avoiding it.

-I usually also recommend a thin film of a safe, bland emollient applied after washing such as pure jojoba oil.
-For my eyelid dermatitis patients I may also prescribe a very short course of a non-halogenated, hypoallergenic cortisone ointment.
+I usually also recommend a thin film of a safe, bland emollient applied after washing such as pure jojoba oil or my Sensitive Skin Face Oil applied right after washing.
+For my eyelid dermatitis patients, I may also prescribe a very short course of a non-halogenated, hypoallergenic cortisone ointment.

-This treatment must be supervised by a treating physician because cortisone topical medicines can be absorbed through the eyelid skin and can damage the eyes.
+This treatment must be supervised by a treating physician because cortisone topical medicines can be absorbed through the eyelid skin and damage the eyes.

 It’s difficult to confirm the allergen that causes eyelid dermatitis because we usually do this type of allergy testing on the back skin.
-Eyelids are so much more sensitive than the back, or any other area on the body and we usually can’t recreate the same reaction elsewhere.
+Eyelids are so much more sensitive than the back, or any other area on the body, and we usually can’t recreate the same reaction elsewhere.
 Figuring out the allergen pretty much depends on good detective work.